TACC/Lmod/README.md

 Features:

-   1. New command "module overview" which list names and the number of versions for each.
+   1. New command "module overview" which lists names and the number of versions for each.

    2. Added spiderPathFilter hook so that sites can control which directories are ignored.